-COS has historically undertaken regular sampling of waterways to monitor the level of E. coli contamination of recreational waterways.
-CCMA sponsored WaterWatch community groups undertake water quality testing (excluding bacterial) at a variety of locations (e.g. electrical conductivity (EC), sodium concentration, pH and nutrients).
+Currently, COS undertakeshas historically undertaken regular sampling of targeted drains and streamswaterways to monitor the level of E. coli contamination of wastewater, as well as other parametersrecreational waterways.
+CCMA sponsored WaterWatch community groups undertake water quality testing (excluding bacterial) at somea variety of locations (including Electrical Conductivity, e.g. electrical conductivity (EC), sodium concentration, pH and nutrients).
 High pH, EC and sodium together can indicate the presence of greywater contamination as laundry products are typically alkaline and have a high salt content (as a filler in powder detergents).
 However, E. coli is not human-specific and high concentrations can be caused by other animals (including livestock) and birds (including wetland birds), and the forestry industry can impact on downstream water quality.